leanix/leanix-sdk-java/README.md

 LeanIX API version v1, https://developer.leanix.net

 ## Overview ##
-This SDK contains wrapper code used to call the leanIX REST API from Java.
+This SDK contains wrapper code used to call the LeanIX REST API from Java.

 The SDK also contains two simple examples.
 The code in [samples/ServicesTest.java](samples/console/ServicesTest.java) demonstrates the basic use of the SDK to read Applications from the leanIX Inventory.
 The code in [samples/ProjectsTest.java](samples/console/ProjectsTest.java) demonstrates the basic use of the SDK for Projects in leanIX.